Clinic Opening Hours, Parking & Public Transport

 In 2012, Acupuncture and Chinese medicine became nationally endorsed by AHPRA.
 This body is also responsible for regulating medical doctors, nurses, physiotherapists, midwives, dentists, optometrists, pharmacists, psychologists, podiatrists, occupational therapists, chiropractors and osteopaths.
 Regulation assists the public to ensure the registered Oriental medical health practitioners have the appropriate level of training and skills required to ensure the best and safest possible care.

-Being registered with AHPRA allows you to claim acupuncture treatments from your private health funds.
+Being registered with AHPRA allows you to claim acupuncture treatments from your private health fund.

 In addition to educational requirements, AHPRA has very specific and strict advertising guidelines that prevent practitioners from making misleading claims.